alramalho/acme_stores/README.md

 - Use yarn instead of npm in docker compose, faster boot times
 - Silence warnings when running backend
 - Use Enum for season half instead of varchar in DB
+- Do not hardcode SQL code (to use FK of stores_seasons table).
+Related to [this issue](https://github.com/JetBrains/Exposed/issues/511)